COVID-19 Long Island Philanthropic Response Fund

-The Coronavirus is impacting everyone across the country and globe, but it will have a particularly devastating impact on vulnerable populations.
+The Coronavirus is impacting everyone across the country and globe but is having a particularly devastating impact on vulnerable populations.
 Long Island is home to a high percentage of low-income workers and others who may be at particular risk, yet our needs are often overlooked, and Long Island receives far less funding, proportionally, to its NYC neighbor.
-By way of percentages: NYS makes up 30% of the country’s COVID confirmed cases and 28% of the deaths.
-LI makes up 23% of the State’s confirmed cases, and 7% of the nation’s.
-LI’s population is 15% of NYS’.
-LI makes up 16% of the COVID related deaths in NY State.
+Our local municipalities, health care facilities, and the nonprofit sector which were already under-resourced prior to the pandemic continue to be stretched to the limit while doing what is required to save lives and support our neighbors in need.

-Proposals will be reviewed on a rolling basis and an expedited process so that recipient organizations will receive funds in a timely fashion.
+Donors to the fund aim to have an efficient and expedited review process so that recipient organizations receive funds in a timely fashion.

 For questions about this RFP, you can email Sol Marie Alfonso-Jones firstname.lastname@example.org or Tonya Thomas email@example.com.
 Please include your contact information on the email.